 Specific Workgroup consultation questions

+Do you believe it is appropriate to include clarifications within the SQSS to define the restoration capability requirements as drafted?

+Do you believe that there are any further requirements that should be considered during network design phase?

+Is it clear from the draft legal text within Appendix I.1.2 that once a power island is created, it must be possible to energise the next user on the network to either offer auxiliary supplies or to Synchronise Power Islands?

+Do you believe that the reference to no load gain is required as part of modification?

 The Workgroup is seeking the views of SQSS Users and other interested parties in relation to the issues noted in this document and specifically in response to the questions above.

 Please send your response to box.sqss@nationalgrideso.com using the response pro-forma which can be found on the SQSS modification page.